-Barbara Bilszta-Niewrzol is the founder and executive director of the Paderewski Symphony Orchestra of Chicago.
+Barbara Bilszta-Niewrzol is the co-founder and executive director of the Paderewski Symphony Orchestra of Chicago.
 She received her music education and Master’s degree in viola performance from the Academy of Music in Wroclaw.

 In 1988 and 1990 she was the winner of the Gioventu Musicale Italiana Stipend and was therefore offered a contract with the Italian Symphony Orchestra (ISO).
 For the next eight years she stayed with the ISO frequently touring both Europe and the U.S. As a member of several chamber ensembles in both Switzerland and Italy she collaborated with CD-producing labels (EMI, Sony, and Ricordi) and national television stations (TV RAI, Rete 4, Canale 5).
 Throughout her stay in Italy she taught at the renowned "Scuola di Musica di Milano."